rzshrote/pybrops/docsrc/source/standard_usage/examples/pareto_frontier_visualization/triobjective_OCS_pareto_frontier.rst

 .. code-block:: python

     # create custom multi-objective algorithm for optimization
-    algo = NSGA2SubsetGeneticAlgorithm(
+    algo = NSGA3SubsetGeneticAlgorithm(
         ngen = 1500,    # number of generations to evolve
-        pop_size = 100  # number of parents in population
+        pop_size = 100, # number of parents in population
-    )
+        nrefpts = 91,   # number of reference points for optimization )

 Next, we'll construct an optimal contribution selection protocol object.
 For this example, we desire to select 10 pairs of individuals (20 individuals total) from the 942 candidates in the genotype matrix.
 The code below demonstrates how this object is constructed.